Black Hole shadows of $\alpha'$-corrected black holes: The theory

 \section{The theory}

 The theory we will consider emerges from the low-energy effective action of String Theory including $\alpha^{\prime}$ corrections to the dilaton-graviton sector.
-Neglecting order $\mathcal{O}(\alpha^{\prime2})$ terms, we are able to perform a suitable field redefinition such that the field equations are of second order for both the metric and the dilaton, leading to the action principle \citep{Metsaev:1987zx}, \cite{Metsaev:1987bc} (see also \citep{Maeda:2011zn} and \citep{Agurto-Sepulveda:2022vvf})
+To order $\mathcal{O}(\alpha^{\prime2})$ terms, we are able to perform a suitable field redefinition leading to field equations of second order for the metric and the dilaton \citep{Metsaev:1987zx}, \cite{Metsaev:1987bc} (see also \citep{Maeda:2011zn} and \citep{Agurto-Sepulveda:2022vvf})

 where the Euler density is defined as